jbschwartz/voronoi/README.md

 npm run build
 ```

-See the [read me](https://github.com/facebookincubator/create-react-app) for more information.
+See the Create React App [read me](https://github.com/facebookincubator/create-react-app) for more information.

 ## Algorithm
 This application implements the algorithm as described by Paul Bourke [here] (http://paulbourke.net/papers/triangulate/).